steverozen/Misc-PCAWG7-code/README.md

 * In addition, for the snake plots for SBSs, we required >= 10 mutations per signature.

-* There was also some merging of cancer types.
+We also merged (combibined) some cancer types.